 Fear of the unknown did not stop them.
-Instead, they jumped in feet first and have since built their business into one of the largest Black-owned wine companies in the U.S.
+Instead, they jumped in feet first to build the McBride Sisters winery, and have since turned their business into one of the largest Black-owned wine companies in the U.S.

 Robin graciously joined us for a virtual event to share her journey in the wine world and offer entrepreneurial advice.
 Here are some of the highlights: